dmfranko/lazyman/README.md

 Run Examples
 ------------

-Lazyman contains some examples that explain how to use magicspec writing your own test cases.
+Magicspec contains some examples that explain how to use magicspec writing your own test cases.

 By default, magicspec runs examples using chrome browser, so make sure you installed google chrome and according [chrome driver](http://code.google.com/p/chromedriver/downloads/list)